Before joining the Office of the Attorney General, John served as an Assistant District Attorney for the Clayton and Houston Judicial Circuits.

-In Clayton County, John started with the Courtroom Trial Division before moving to the Crimes Against Women and Children Unit where he prosecuted major domestic violence and child crimes.
-He subsequently served as the head of the Clayton County Major Case Unit.
-After his tenure as the head of the Major Case Unit, John was appointed Chief Assistant District Attorney where he supervised 24 prosecutors.
-He held this position under two different District Attorneys.
+In Clayton County, he started with the Courtroom Trial Division before moving to the Crimes Against Women and Children Unit, where he prosecuted major domestic violence and child crimes.
+John subsequently served as head of the Clayton County Major Case Unit and was later appointed Chief Assistant District Attorney.
+In this role, he was responsible for supervising 24 prosecutors, and he held this position under two different District Attorneys.

-He earned his law degree from the Georgia State University College of Law.
+John earned his law degree from the Georgia State University College of Law.